vangaprasannakumar/DEPL/README.md

 ```

 ### Sandwich Rule
 If an employee is absent on a day sandwiched between two non-working days (Sundays or public holidays) and **neither** neighbour worked at least 4 hours, the sandwiched day is not counted as a Payable Day.
 A 14-day safe search window walks in each direction to find the nearest working day.
 If no valid working day is found within 14 days in either direction, the check returns `false` — no penalty applied.
+This rule is applied consistently in the individual payslip (`getEmpDashData`), the Monthly Dashboard (`exportMonthlyDashboard`), **and the Monthly Salary Report (`exportSalaryReport`)** — all three now agree on the same Payable Days figure for a given employee/month.

 ### Leave Marking
 - **EL (Earned Leave):** Deducts 1.0 from the employee's leave balance.
 Written as `IN = LEAVE`, `OUT = LEAVE`.